Koi ponds are considered some of the most tranquil and enjoyable ways to use your backyard space…

 Easy Aquaponics Koi Setup

-For everyone that is considering adding an aquaponics system to their koi pond- don’t worry!
+For everyone who is considering adding an aquaponics system to their koi pond- don’t worry!
 Lucky for you, it is very easy to add an aquaponics system to an existing pond.
 There are two main activities for setting up an aquaponics system.

 • Grow Beds: Buying or building your own grow bed is the most important step in the process.
 This is where the plants you are growing will sit either on top of, in the water, or near your koi pond.
 For more information on getting the best grow bed for your koi pond, check out a related article on grow beds by Nick Brooke.